Cygnet717/Ultimate-tutor-app/README.md

 ## Summary
 This app makes it easy to build new decks and make online versions of existing decks.
-The user can create new decks and search for cards to add to thier deck.
-Future deployments will include the ability to add many coppies of a card at once and to random draw a number of cards from your deck to test the first hand you might get in a game.
+The user can create new decks and search for cards to add to their deck.
+Future deployments will include the ability to add many copies of a card at once and to random draw a number of cards from your deck to test the first hand you might get in a game.

 ## API Documentation
 ### Getting Started